A concurrent global-local numerical method for multiscale parabolic equations

-According to~\cites{bensoussan_asymptotic_2011, 1992Correctors}, the solutions $u^{\varepsilon}$ and $u$ exist in $L^2(0, T ; H_0^1(D))$, and satisfy
+According to~\cite{bensoussan_asymptotic_2011, 1992Correctors}, the solutions $u^{\varepsilon}$ and $u$ exist in $L^2(0, T ; H_0^1(D))$, and satisfy

-Numerous numerical methods founded on the idea of homogenization have been suggested and extensively examined in existing studies such as multiscale finite element method~\cite{MultiscaleFiniteElement1997} and heterogeneous multiscale method (HMM)~\cites{eHeterognousMultiscaleMethods2003, AbdulleE:2003,chenHeterogeneousMultiscaleMethod2005}.
+Numerous numerical methods founded on the idea of homogenization have been suggested and extensively examined in existing studies such as multiscale finite element method~\cite{MultiscaleFiniteElement1997} and heterogeneous multiscale method (HMM)~\cite{eHeterognousMultiscaleMethods2003, AbdulleE:2003,chenHeterogeneousMultiscaleMethod2005}.
 HMM aims to capture the macroscopic behavior of the equation without microscopic details.
-It consists of the macroscopic solver to approximate the homogenization solution $u$ which rely on the effective matrix $A$ and the microscopic solver to approximate this effective matrix.
-Review on HMM may be found in~\cites{Engquist:2007} and~\cite{Abdulle:2012}.
+It consists of the macroscopic solver to approximate the homogenization solution $u$, which rely on the effective matrix $A$ and the microscopic solver to approximate this effective matrix.
+Review on HMM may be found in~\cite{Engquist:2007} and~\cite{Abdulle:2012}.

-In this work, we shall employ HMM type method to capture the microscopic information in a small defect $K_0\subset D$ and macroscopic information outside the region.
+In this work, we shall employ an HMM type method to capture the microscopic information in a small defect $K_0\subset D$ and macroscopic information outside the region.
 For such scenario, there are two types of numerical methods.
-The first one is based on domain decomposition~\cites{apoung2007numerical,hu2000gradient,gervasio2001heterogeneous,glowinski2004multi,lozinski2011numerical}, particularly the Arlequin method~\cite{Dhia:2005arlequin,Albella:2019mathematical,Gorynina:2021some}.
-This type method acts different operators on different parts of the domain.
-The second one is the global-local method~\cites{oden2000estimation, oden2001estimation}, which compute the homogenized solution $u$ firstly, and then exploit it as the boundary condition to approximate the multiscale solution $u^\varepsilon$ on a local region.
-Following in~\cite{huang_concurrent_2018,mingNitscheHybridMultiscale2022} several concurrent global-local methods are proposed for multiscale elliptic equations with matching and non-matching grids, respectively.
-The key idea is to hybridize the microscopic and macroscopic coefficients by a function as $b^\varepsilon(x)=\rho(x) a^\varepsilon(x)+(1-\rho(x))A(x)$, where the compacted transition function $\rho=1$ in $K_0$ and vanishes away from $K_0$ without any smoothness requirement.
+The first one is based on domain decomposition~\cite{apoung2007numerical,hu2000gradient,gervasio2001heterogeneous,glowinski2004multi,lozinski2011numerical}, particularly the Arlequin method~\cite{Dhia:2005arlequin,Albella:2019mathematical,Gorynina:2021some}.
+These methods apply different operators to different subdomains of the computational domain.
+The second one is the global-local method~\cite{oden2000estimation, oden2001estimation}, which compute the homogenized solution $u$ firstly, and then exploit it as the boundary condition to approximate the multiscale solution $u^\varepsilon$ on a local region.
+Following~\cite{huang_concurrent_2018,mingNitscheHybridMultiscale2022} several concurrent global-local methods have been proposed for multiscale elliptic equations with matching and non-matching grids, respectively.
+The key idea is to hybridize the microscopic and macroscopic coefficients by a function as $b^\varepsilon(x)=\rho(x) a^\varepsilon(x)+(1-\rho(x))A(x)$, where the transition function $\rho=1$ in $K_0$ and vanishes away from $K_0$ without any smoothness requirement.